Wrap Up: 2014 IFT Annual Meeting & Food Expo

 IFT Annual Meeting & Food Expo®

-Food professionals from all over the globe gathered in Chicago for the IFT 2013 Annual Meeting & Food Expo® July 13–16, 2013, to make this year’s event a huge success.
-Attracting more than 23,500 registrants, this year’s event featured 1,171 exhibitors, which is an almost 10% increase from last year.
-The number of international exhibitors was 384 from 35 countries.
+Food professionals from all over the globe gathered in New Orleans for the IFT 2014 Annual Meeting & Food Expo® June 21–24, 2014, to make this year’s event a huge success.
+Attracting more than 16,400 registrants, this year’s event featured 1,120 exhibitors.
 More than 100 educational sessions and 1,000+ poster sessions provided information on the latest developments and trends in food science.

 Obviously, one person can’t make it to everything that the meeting had to offer in just four short days.
 IFT Live—the official electronic show daily—offers the chance for you to see what you may have missed.
 This year, IFT Live contains 90+ articles from the event, written by the Food Technology magazine editorial staff.
 Not only does IFT Live offer articles covering the show, it also includes a photo gallery and videos taken at the show.

 In this newsletter—the official wrap up of the show—you will find in-depth coverage of the sessions, award winners, products from the expo, and much more.